-- 1. In order to ensure that the use of the waivers provided for in Article 4(1)(a) and 4(1)(b)(i) does not unduly harm price formation, trading under these waivers is restricted as follows: - i) the percentage of trading in a financial instrument carried out on a trading venue under these waivers shall be limited to 4% of the total volume of trading in that financial instrument on all trading venues across the Union over the previous 12-month period. - ii) overall EU trading in a financial instrument carried out under these waivers shall be limited to 8% of the total volume of trading in that financial instrument on all trading venues across the Union over the previous 12-month period.
+- 1. In order to ensure that the use of the waivers provided for in Article 4(1)(a) and 4(1)(b)(i) does not unduly harm price formation, trading under these waivers is restricted as follows: - (i) the percentage of trading in a financial instrument carried out on a trading venue under these waivers shall be limited to 4 % of the total volume of trading in that financial instrument on all trading venues across the Union over the previous 12month period. - (ii) overall Union trading in a financial instrument carried out under these waivers shall be limited to 8 % of the total volume of trading in that financial instrument on all trading venues across the Union over the previous 12-month period.

-This volume cap mechanism shall not apply to negotiated transactions which are in an illiquid share, depositary receipt, ETF, certificate or other similar financial instrument and are dealt within a percentage of a suitable reference price as referred to in Art 4(1)(b)(i), or to negotiated transactions that are subject to conditions other than the current market price of that financial instrument as referred to in Art 4(1)(b)(ii).
+This volume cap mechanism shall not apply to negotiated transactions which are in a share, depositary receipt, ETF, certificate or other similar financial instrument for which there is not a liquid market as determined in accordance with Article 2(7a)(b) and are dealt within a percentage of a suitable reference price as referred to in Art $4(1)(b)(i^)$ , or to negotiated transactions that are subject to conditions other than the current market price of that financial instrument as referred to in Art $4(1)(b)(i^)$ .

-- 2. When the percentage of trading in a financial instrument carried out on a trading venue under the waivers has exceeded the limit referred to in paragraph 1(i), the competent authority that authorised the use of these waivers by that venue shall within 2 working days suspend their use on that venue in that financial instrument based on the data published by ESMA referred to in paragraph 4, for a period of 6 months. - 3.
-When the percentage of trading in a financial instrument carried out on all trading venues across the Union under these waivers has exceeded the limit referred to in paragraph 1(ii), all competent authorities shall within 2 working dayssuspend the use of these waivers across the Union for a period of 6 months. - 4.
-ESMA shall publish within 5 working days of the end of each calendar month, , the total volume of EU trading per financial instrument in the previous 12 months, the percentage of trading in a financial instrument carried out across the EU under these waivers and also on each trading venue in the previous 12 months, and the methodology that is used to derive these percentages.
+2. When the percentage of trading in a financial instrument carried out on a trading venue under the waivers has exceeded the limit referred to in paragraph 1(i), the competent authority that authorised the use of these waivers by that venue shall within 2 working days suspend their use on that venue in that financial instrument based on the data published by ESMA referred to in paragraph 4, for a period of 6 months.

+- 3. When the percentage of trading in a financial instrument carried out on all trading venues across the Union under these waivers has exceeded the limit referred to in paragraph 1(ii), all competent authorities shall within 2 working days suspend the use of these waivers across the Union for a period of 6 months. - 4.
+ESMA shall publish within 5 working days of the end of each calendar month, the total volume of Union trading per financial instrument in the previous 12 months, the percentage of trading in a financial instrument carried out across the EU under these waivers and also on each trading venue in the previous 12 months, and the methodology that is used to derive these percentages. - 4a.
+In the event that the report referenced in paragraph 4 identifies any trading venue where trading in any financial instrument carried out under the waivers has exceeded 3,75 % of the total EU trading in the financial instrument, based on the previous 12 months trading, ESMA shall publish an additional report within five working days of the 15th day of the calendar month in which the report referred to in paragraph 4 is published.
+This report shall contain the information specified in paragraph 4 in respect of those financial instruments where the aforementioned 3,75 % has been exceeded.